robinandeer/robinandeer.github.io/posts/2015-03-16-in-response-to-about-motivation.md

 ### Lack of context

 Solving big enough problems require us to break them down into smaller pieces.
 Preferably encapsulated components with their own state.
 If I can't grasp the full context of a problem at hand, my attention quickly dissipates.
-The idea comes from the [_The Guerrilla Guide to Interviewing_][guerrilla] in which the author argues that keeping many abstract things in your head is a skill that separates average programmers from great programmers.
+The idea comes from the [_The Guerrilla Guide to Interviewing_](http://www.joelonsoftware.com/articles/GuerrillaInterviewing3.html) in which the author argues that keeping many abstract things in your head is a skill that separates average programmers from great programmers.
 Possible causes for losing context include interruption, too tightly coupled systems (poor engineering), and being spread too thin across several unrelated tasks.

 ### Draining mental energy